greenelab/text_mined_hetnet_manuscript/manuscript.md

 \end{cases} $$

 Each text pattern label function was constructed by manual examination of sentences within the training set.
-For example, in the candidate sentence above one would extract the keywords "novel therapeutic target" and incorporate them in a text pattern label function.
+For example, in the candidate sentence above, one would extract the keywords "novel therapeutic target" and incorporate them in a text pattern label function.
 After initial construction, we tested and augmented the label function using sentences in the tune set.
-We repeated the above process for each label function in our repertoire.
+We repeated this process for every label function in our repertoire.

 | Relationship | Databases (DB) | Text Patterns (TP) | Domain Heuristics (DH) |
 | --- | :---: | :---: | :---: |